 - Point of View

 As a writer, there are several points of view you can write in.
-However, only two of these points of view are most common in creative writing.
+However, only two of these points of view are most common in creative writing (Secrets to writing like a pro).
 They are first-person and third person.

 Creative writing usually requires dialogue to support the story.
 Characters in your creative writing should interact with one another to further the plot.